 For app testers, a static location is often not enough.
 Many mock location apps on Android offer advanced features to simulate movement.
 Look for a “route” or “joystick” mode.
 This allows you to set a starting point and a destination, then choose a speed (like walking or driving) to create a realistic travel path.
 This is an essential function for testing navigation, delivery, or fitness apps.

-If you need to change your GPS location on an iPhone, the process is different from Android. iOS does not have a built-in ‘developer mode’ with a simple mock location setting accessible to users.
+Unlike Android, iPhones do not include a built-in mock location feature.
+The safest and most reliable method is using a desktop-based virtual location tool that changes GPS coordinates without jailbreaking the device. iOS does not have a built-in ‘developer mode’ with a simple mock location setting accessible to users.
 This security-focused design means that altering the GPS signal requires an external tool.

 The most reliable technique for GPS simulation on an iPhone involves using a desktop application that communicates with your device.
 These tools allow you to select any location from a world map, and they work without needing to jailbreak your phone, which keeps your warranty and security intact.